Monday - Sunday 9am-7pm

 Comprehensive fixed-fee service

 We will manage the process from start to finish for a fee that’s fixed and fair.
-No hidden costs or hourly rates
+No hidden costs or hourly rates.

 Fast track application guarantee

-We guarantee to prepare your HMRC and Probate Registry Application within 5 working days*
+We guarantee to prepare your HMRC and Probate Registry Application within 5 working days*.

 Price matched probate service

 We don’t want you to choose between the best service and the best price.
-We price match every service we offer
+We price match every service we offer.

 No solicitor’s office visit needed

-Our service covers the whole of England & Wales and we’ll make sure everything can be done from the comfort of your own home
+Our service covers the whole of England & Wales and we’ll make sure everything can be done from the comfort of your own home.

 Can’t speak now?